Chinese New Year traditions and superstitions

 The beginner’s guide to Chinese New Year traditions, etiquette and superstitions

-Usher in the Year of the Dragon by brushing up on all the etiquette and lore surrounding it
+Usher in the Year of the Snake this 2025 by brushing up on all the etiquette and lore surrounding it

 Advertising

-Come rain, wind or shine, Chinese New Year (also known as Lunar New Year or Spring Festival) remains the most important event in the Chinese calendar.
-Marked by the arrival of spring, it also celebrates the end of one Chinese zodiac and the beginning of the next.
+Chinese New Year (also known as Lunar New Year or Spring Festival) remains the most significant event in the Chinese calendar.
+Celebrating the arrival of spring, it also marks the end of one Chinese zodiac cycle and the beginning of another.

-RECOMMENDED: The ultimate guide to Chinese New Year in Singapore and The best restaurants to have reunion dinner and celebrate Chinese New Year in Singapore
+RECOMMENDED: The best Chinese New Year 2025 events in Singapore and The best restaurants to have reunion dinner and celebrate Chinese New Year in Singapore

 During the New Year season, it is a common sight to see a sea of red.
 With vibrant clothing, scarlet packets, and crimson lanterns and banners with touches of gold accents, red is undoubtedly the colour of the season.
 This is because the colour red is considered to bring good luck and fortune to all.
 Up until today, traditional touches can still be seen on modern styles with distinctive Chinese motifs from qipaos and cheongsams, to decorations and ang baos.